-Globally, women comprise 54 percent of our global workforce and 46 percent of our management positions (defined as senior manager and above).
+Women comprise 53.6 percent of our global workforce and received 52.3 percent of all promotions as of December 31, 2016.
 Celgene has been a partner of the Healthcare Businesswomen’s Association (HBA) since 2006 and annually recognizes our HBA Rising Stars within the organization, providing visibility organization-wide to the talent and accomplishments of our female employees.
-Minority employees make up 33 percent of our US workforce and 31 percent of US-based management positions.
+Minority employees make up 33.5 percent of our US workforce and received 36 percent of all promotions in the United States.
 Celgene’s global workforce includes employees in 39 countries.

-We’re proud that as a result of our Diversity and Inclusion- focused initiatives, our Human Rights Campaign Corporate Equality Index score — which rates American workplaces on lesbian, gay, bisexual, and transgender equality — increased from 30 in 2015 to 70 in 2016 (on a scale from 1 to 100).
+As a result of our diversity and inclusion- focused initiatives, our Human Rights Campaign Corporate Equality Index score — which rates American workplaces on lesbian, gay, bisexual and transgender equality — increased from 70 in 2016 to 75 in 2017.
 We continue to work to improve diversity and inclusion throughout Celgene.